From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 Even among studies that adopted synthetic partitioning methods, the strategies employed are often limited, primarily focusing on scenarios such as quantity skew.
 These studies addressed only a narrow aspect of heterogeneity.
 For instance, label skew, where the distribution of labels differs across clients, and feature skew, where clients have different feature distributions, are frequently overlooked.
 As a result, the synthetic partitions created in these studies may not adequately represent the complex and varied heterogeneous conditions, potentially leading to less robustness in diverse healthcare environments.
 In Section~\ref{skew}, we provide a comprehensive discussion of various types of skew and heterogeneity.

 Another significant issue is the lack of clear definitions and descriptions for train and test set partitions across clients in many studies.
-84\% included studies failed to explicitly define how these partitions are handled for each client, leading to potential ambiguity in evaluating model performance.
+Among the studies included in this review, 84\% did not explicitly define how these partitions are handled for each client, leading to potential ambiguity in evaluating model performance.
 This concern is particularly critical in the context of personalized FL, where each client’s test set should be unique to accurately reflect individual data distributions.